+You can view the pastel pink clouds of cherry blossoms from the Alishan Highway.
 The best part is that there are many variants in this area so you can enjoy the cherry blossoms for a longer period of time.

 Sure, the March cherry blossoms are a spectacle, but the misty mountain sunrise view is just as breathtaking.
 You’ll feel like you’re swimming amongst the clouds.

 Best to stay at the Qingquan Hot Spring where they have therapeutic mineral water.

 Maayong adlaw!
 Pick up some Cebuano and Bisaya phrases today!

 These simple phrases will help you on your local adventures.